daniellerch/daniellerch.github.io/stego/intro/faq-en.md

 so a model trained with one image database may not function correctly with images from another image database, possibly due to different statistical characteristics.

+## What are cover, stego, and payload?

+In steganography, the **cover** is the original object used as the carrier: for example, an image, audio file, or document with no hidden information.
+The **stego** object is the result after embedding the secret message.

+The **payload** is the amount of information being hidden.
+It is often measured as bits per pixel, bits per coefficient, or as a percentage of the medium's capacity.
+In general, the larger the payload, the easier it becomes to detect that the file has been modified.

+## What are embedding and extraction?

+**Embedding** is the process of inserting a secret message into a cover to produce a stego object. **Extraction** is the reverse process: recovering the hidden message from the stego object.

+Some methods require a key, password, or specific parameters during extraction.
+Without that information, the message may not be recoverable even if one knows that the file contains hidden data.

+## What is a steganographic key?

+A steganographic key is a secret value that controls how the message is embedded or extracted.
+For example, it may determine which pixels, coefficients, or positions are used to hide the information.

+It should not be confused with a cryptographic key, although both can be combined.
+A common approach is to encrypt the message first and then embed it using a steganographic method controlled by a key.

+## What is the difference between spatial and JPEG steganography?

+Spatial steganography directly modifies pixel values, as in LSB techniques applied to lossless BMP or PNG images.

+JPEG steganography works on the Discrete Cosine Transform (DCT) coefficients used by the JPEG format.
+This distinction matters because JPEG is lossy: recompressing the image can alter or destroy the hidden information.

+## What is the DCT?

+The DCT, or Discrete Cosine Transform, is a mathematical transform that represents a signal or image in terms of frequencies.
+JPEG uses the DCT to separate visual information into low- and high-frequency components.

+In JPEG steganography, many methods modify DCT coefficients instead of pixels.
+Techniques such as F5, nsF5, J-UNIWARD, or StegHide embed the message directly in the transformed domain.

+## What is adaptive steganography?

+Adaptive steganography tries to hide information in the parts of the cover where changes are less detectable.
+In images, this often means preferring textured areas, edges, or noise, and avoiding smooth regions where small changes may be more statistically visible.

+Modern adaptive methods usually assign a cost to each possible change and then embed the message while minimizing the total cost.

+## What is a cost function?

+A cost function assigns a value to each possible modification of the cover.
+A low cost means that the change appears less detectable; a high cost means that the change may leave a clearer statistical trace.

+Methods such as HILL, S-UNIWARD, or J-UNIWARD rely on cost functions to decide where the image should be modified.
+The quality of the cost function directly affects the steganographic security of the method.

+## What is matrix encoding?

+**Matrix encoding** is a technique that embeds several message bits while requiring fewer changes in the cover.
+Instead of modifying one element for each bit, it uses an algebraic structure to choose a change that encodes several bits at once.

+F5 uses matrix encoding to reduce the number of required modifications in JPEG coefficients, improving efficiency and making some types of detection harder.

+## What are wet paper codes?

+**Wet paper codes** are codes used in steganography when the sender can choose which positions may be modified, but the receiver does not need to know which positions were modifiable.
+The metaphor is writing on paper with "dry" and "wet" spots: only some positions can be touched.

+This concept is useful in adaptive steganography because it allows delicate positions in the cover to be avoided while concentrating changes in safer areas.

+## What are syndrome-trellis codes (STC)?

+**Syndrome-trellis codes** (STC) are practical codes for embedding a message while minimizing a cost function.
+They are widely used in modern steganography because they provide an efficient approximation to a low-distortion solution.

+In simple terms, STC help decide which changes should be made to encode the message while producing the smallest statistical trace according to the chosen cost model.

+## What are false positives and false negatives?

+In steganalysis, a **false positive** occurs when a tool classifies a file as stego even though it does not contain hidden information.
+A **false negative** occurs when a stego file goes undetected and is classified as cover.

+Both errors matter.
+A very aggressive detector may produce many false positives, whereas a very conservative detector may allow too many false negatives.

+## What is Aletheia?

+**Aletheia** is a steganalysis tool developed to detect and analyze image steganography techniques.
+It includes attacks against classical methods and features for training or applying detection models.

+It is especially useful as a practical environment for experimenting with cover and stego images, evaluating detectability, and studying how different attacks work.

+## What is StegoRank?

+**StegoRank** is a ranking of steganographic methods and tools focused on their practical detectability.
+Its goal is to help compare techniques not only by whether they can hide information, but by how easy or difficult they are to detect with steganalysis.

+The main idea is that a steganographic tool should not be evaluated only by its capacity or ease of use, but also by the statistical trace it leaves in the files it produces.